How to be an Efficient Science Writer

 I now use the things I learnt in the course almost everyday and I feel less dread when it comes to writing.
 Highly recommended."

 I always look forward to seeing what current projects my students are working on and find it immensely rewarding to see how my teaching has helped so many people.
-In this current online course How to be an Efficient Writer, I show you how to rapidly develop a content-rich first draft document and how to develop efficient writing behaviours.
+In this current online course How to be an Efficient Science Writer, I show you how to rapidly develop a content-rich first draft document.

 You can read my blog here